harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         </div>
     </div>

-We simply used **ngFor** directive to loop and render people data.
-See the result:
+We simply used the **ngFor** directive to loop and render the people data.
+Here is the result:

 <img src="images/phonebook-people-view-2.png" alt="Phonebook peoples" class="img-thumbnail" />

-We successfully retrieved list of people from database to the page.
+We have successfully retrieved the list of people from the database to the page.

 #### About Showing Tabular Data

-We normally use a javascript based rich table/grid library to show tabular data, instead of manually rendering data like that.
-For example, we used [jTable](http://jtable.org/) library to show users on the Users page of ASP.NET Zero.
-Always use such components since they make things much more easier and provides a much better user experience.
+We normally use a javascript based rich table/grid library to show tabular data, instead of manually rendering data using HTML.
+For example, we used the [jTable](http://jtable.org/) library to show users on the Users page of ASP.NET Zero.
+Consider using such components since they make things much easier and provide a much better user experience.

-We did not use a table component here, because we want to show basics of Angular instead of going details of a 3rd party library.
+We did not use a table component here, because we wanted to show the basics of Angular instead of going into the details of a 3rd party library.

 ### Creating a New Person

-Next step is to create a modal to add a new item to phone book.
+Next step is to create a modal to add a new item to the phone book.

 #### Add a CreatePerson Method to PersonAppService

-We first define **CreatePerson** method in **IPersonAppService**
+We first define the **CreatePerson** method in the **IPersonAppService**
 interface:

     Task CreatePerson(CreatePersonInput input);

-Then we create **CreatePersonInput** DTO that defines parameters of the
+Then we create the **CreatePersonInput** DTO that defines the parameters of the
 method:

     public class CreatePersonInput